 There are a few ways to go about setting up and building a pickleball court.
 There’s the hard way (detailed below) where you are actually building an outdoor pickleball court from scratch.
 The medium-hard way – setting one up indoors, using an indoor basketball or tennis court.

 Or the easy way, where you are using an existing outdoor court or other surface and setting up temporary nets and lines in order to play.
-If you want the easy way, head over to this article where we cover how to set up and play pickleball on a tennis court and then check out our buying guide for portable pickleball nets.
+If you want the easy way, head over to this article where we cover how to set up and play pickleball on a tennis court and then check out our buying guide for portable pickleball nets and our article on what equipment you need to play.

-If you want to do it the hard way: first read this article and then buy this book:
+If you want to do it the hard way: first read this article and then buy this book (affiliate link):

 People typically contract court surface specialists to assist with the job.
 There are a number of steps to the process, from starting the construction to finishing painting the court’s lines.